azhx/blagoblag/content/drafts/surviving-struts-cve.rst

 exploit which got onto our service could be used to get into the login or backend service, so we need to use a different technology stack.
 This is reasonable.
-Building applications for the public web involves a lot of complexity, internal services can makes a lot of simplifying assumptions, and so an RPC framework like `GRPC`_ or `Apache Thrift`_ makes more sense.
-Even if we don't use a different technology stack, this intermediate service gives us a valuable vantage point for additional monitoring; for example, while a public server can expect to receive many invalid requests everyday, an internal server is not, so aggressive logging of invalid requests gives us an opportunity to catch our attacker exploring the attack surface.
+Building applications for the public web involves a lot of complexity (HTML templates, ``Content-Type`` negotiation, localization, etc.).
+Internal services don't require any of this functionality and therefore can makes a lot of simplifying assumptions, so an RPC framework like `GRPC`_ or `Apache Thrift`_ makes more sense.
+Even if we don't use a different technology stack, this intermediate service gives us a valuable vantage point for additional monitoring; for example, while a public server can expect to receive many invalid requests everyday, an internal server is not, so aggressive logging of malformed requests gives us an opportunity to catch our attacker exploring the attack surface.

 Conclusion
 ----------